 - Left Thumb Length: Golfers choose to either use a long left finger grip or a short left finger grip.
 The former results in an all fingers-grip, while the latter leads to a palm-and-finger grip.
 Here’s a video that explains more:

-Shaft Leans Forward at Address
+Shaft Lean at Address

-Knees Are Bent Moderately in Your Setup
+Knees Are Bent Moderately in Your Correct Golf Setup

-Spine Angle Feels Natural at Address
+Spine Angle Feels Natural at Golf Address Position

 The angle of the spine should be as such to allow the free hands movements while maintaining a proper distance between hands and hips.
 But one should beware of an angle that either causes strain on the lower back or causes the weight to shift on toes.